BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

     std::cout << "My name is Aaron.";
 #endif

-#define PRINT_BRANDON
+#define PRINT_BRANDON  // PRINT_BRANDON is now defined such that all code within conditional
+                       // directive blocks seeing if PRINT_BRANDON is defined will run.

-#ifdef PRINT_BRANDON  // Since PRINT_BRANDON is not defined, we do not expect this to run.
+#ifdef PRINT_BRANDON  // Since PRINT_BRANDON is now defined, so we do expect this to run.
     std::cout << "My name is Brandon.";
 #endif